USTC-AI4EEE/PatchFormer/README.md

-## A Novel Patch-Based Transformer for Accurate Remaining Useful Life Prediction of Lithium-Ion Batteries
+## [Journal of Power Sources 2025] A Novel Patch-Based Transformer for Accurate Remaining Useful Life Prediction of Lithium-Ion Batteries

 > **Authors:**

 Lei Liu, Jiahui Huang, Hongwei Zhao, Tianqi Li, Bin Li.

 This repo contains the code and data from our paper published in Journal of Power Sources [A Novel Patch-Based Transformer for Accurate Remaining Useful Life Prediction of Lithium-Ion Batteries](Paper: https://www.sciencedirect.com/science/article/pii/S0378775325000230).